wtsi-hgi/secrets/README.md

 redirected to `/dev/null`, in case `secrets` asks you to choose new encryption or signing keys.

+*n.b., The term "blockchain" is used somewhat liberally!*

 ## Why Not Just Use `pass`?

 <p align="center"><img alt="xkcd Standards" src="https://imgs.xkcd.com/comics/standards.png"></p>